When someone is interested in going off on their own and starting a business, there are so many questions to be asked and factors to be considered.

 Many new entrepreneurs will craft their first website using a DIY website builder such as Square Space or Wix.

-While these platforms are affordable and easy to create a website with drag-and-drop builders, they are not a great investment for the long-term capabilities of your business.
+While these platforms are affordable and easy to create a website with drag-and-drop builders, they may not be a great investment for the long-term capabilities of your business.

 The issue that many new business owners run into when they build a site themselves on one of these platforms is the lack of ability to expand with additional features.